Delivery Operations 101

 You can plan up to 10 stops for free.

-Access optimized routes in the palm of your hands and get real-time data by using Circuit with popular mapping tools like Waze and Google Maps.
+Access optimized routes in the palm of your hands and get the best routes data by using Circuit with popular mapping tools like Waze and Google Maps.

 And if you have an Android device, you can upload a CSV file to add your addresses all at once.